ottocoon/datafund-03-analproj/README.md

 ```

-### Conditional Script Execution
+### 9. Conditional Script Execution

 Ensure the main function only executes when the script is run directly,
 not when imported as a module by using standard boilerplate code.

-### Module Design
+## Module Design

-- Include a docstring at the top of the file describing its purpose.
-- The code should be clear, well-organized, and demonstrate good practices.
+The code should be clear, well-organized, and demonstrate good practices.
-- Include comments and docstrings for clarity.
+Include comments and docstrings for clarity.

-### Evaluation Criteria
+## Evaluation Criteria

 - Functionality: The project should be functional and meet all requirements.
 - Documentation: The project should be well-written and well-documented.